 Ask the dining staff if you can borrow some waffle makers and set-up a waffle bar.
 This isn’t just a midnight breakfast event; you can do it during the first week of classes, during exam weeks, or any other time of year.

 Battle homesickness with a fun way for students to share their favorite meals from home with their peers.
 You can use Presence forms to collect recipes, and once you’ve gathered them all, you can let students teach their peers how to make it.

 5. Host a tea party

-Encourage students to bring their final exams and chat over a spot of tea.
+Encourage students to bring their course work and chat over a spot of tea.
 To add another layer of fun to this laid-back event, you can suggest a fancy dress code.